reard96/r-programming/quiz-wk1.md

 ###### 2. The definition of free software consists of four freedoms (freedoms 0 through 3).
 Which of the following is NOT one of the freedoms that are part of the definition?
 Select all that apply.
 - The freedom to prevent users from using the software for undesirable purposes.
 - The freedom to restrict access to the source code for the software.
+- The freedom to sell the software for any price.

 ###### 3. In R the following are all atomic data types EXCEPT: (Select all that apply)
 - list